Reading KS1 and EY

 What do the book bands mean?

-We have introduced a new phonic approach to our school called Read, Write Inc. Please see the introductory powerpoints and guidance to give you an understanding of the scheme in general.
+We use an excellent approach to phonics called Read, Write Inc. Please see the introductory powerpoints and guidance to give you an understanding of the scheme in general.